Begin a career as a Sheriff's Office deputy. How will YOU wear YOUR star?

 We strive to recruit candidates who represent the diversity of the communities we serve.
 We welcome men and women of every culture and ethnic background, and believe that the internal environment of the KCSO supports and respects the differences that exist between us.
 If you can embrace our mission, vision, goals and core values, then we are interested in you.

 If you don't have experience as a commissioned officer, you should apply as an entry-level deputy.
-Lateral-entry deputies must have one or more years of experience as a commissioned law enforcement officer.
+Lateral-entry deputies must have one or more years of experience as a commissioned law enforcement officer post-probation.
 Our wage package allows for advanced step wage placement, using a sliding scale based on your experience, training and education.

 What are the qualifications?